gesf/sapi-desktop/README.md

 #### Notes

 Do the packaging youself if needed.
-A publish + signed version will be push soon on GitHub at least.
+A publish + signed version will be pushed soon on GitHub at least.

 # <img src="https://simple-api.app/assets/sapi-dock.png" align="center">